chumajin/kaggle-VCID/README.md

 Otherwise, you can use the inference.py as follows.
-(Note that, this is a little different code from the kaggle notebook.
+(Note that, this is a different code from the kaggle notebook.
 Because the kaggle test data, which devide the test fragment "a" and "b" from one fragment, is special for the kaggle competitions.)

 ~~~
 python inference.py --model {modelname} \